Classic 4 day Inca Trail

 BUSINESS SOCIAL RESPONSIBILITY:

-Types of Service:
+Types of Services:

-Hike duration4 days / 3 nights
+Hike duration4 Days / 3 Nights

-Hike levelModerate to challenging
+Hike levelModerate to Challenging

 Hike styleActive

-Type of hikeArchaeological, cultural and adventure
+Type of hikeArchaeological, Cultural and Adventure

-Distance42 kilometers / 26 miles
+Distance42 km / 26 miles

 Hiking timeDay 1: 5 to 6 hours / Day 2: 6 to 7 hours / Day 3: 9 to 10 hours / Day 4: 2 hours